teiid/teiid-wildfly-quickstarts/socialMedia-as-a-datasource/README.md

 # What is it?

-The 'socialMedia-as-a-datasource' demonstrates using the WS Translator to call secured rest services which supplied by Social Media(Twitter, Facebook, Weibo, etc) and transform the web service results into relational results.
+The 'socialMedia-as-a-datasource' demonstrates using the WS Translator to call secured rest services, including Social Media(Twitter, Facebook, Weibo, etc), and transform the web service results into relational results.

 ## System requirements